ionic-team/ionic-learn/content/formulas/splash-screen/article.md

 Even though a custom splash screen is an important way to polish your app, it may not be enough.
 For applications that download a lot of data, or perform other operations, more control might be necessary over the display and hiding of the splash screen.

 Before we install ngCordova, let's make sure the splash screen doesn't auto-hide.
-Inside of `platforms/ios/cordova/lib/defaults.xml`, find the `AutoHideSplashScreen` and set it to false.
-There are other configuration options in here that are powerful, but we will cover these later.
+In your `config.xml`, adding `<preference name="AutoHideSplashScreen" value="false" />` will do this.

 If you run the app with `ionic emulate ios`, the splash screen will now stay up forever.
 Let's install the splash screen plugin, and add `ngCordova` to our application to have control over this.